 If you want to add a few similar books to your TBR after ‘All Good People Here’, I have a couple of recommendations.

-‘The Golden Couple’ is a great pick for those of you looking for an intimate suspense thriller.
+‘No products found.’ is a great pick for those of you looking for an intimate suspense thriller.
 This novel is about a seemingly perfect couple, how their lives fall apart, and how an unorthodox therapist gets into the middle of it all.
 Check out my review of ‘The Golden Couple’ here!

 ‘All Good People Here’ by Ashley Flowers is a small town crime thriller that comes with a lot of secrets and baggage in tow.
 The bulk of the small town drama might be heavy, but it doesn’t take away from the suspense because we are led to read the same story from two different narrators, and the way they fill in the missing pieces of the puzzle is intense and captivating.